locationtech/geomesa/docs/user/datastores/analytic_queries.rst

 ARROW_INCLUDE_FID
 ^^^^^^^^^^^^^^^^^

 This hint controls whether to include the feature ID as an Arrow vector or not.
 The default is to include it.
+Note that the generic ``INCLUDE_FID`` hint can also be used, but this hint will take precedence if included.

 ARROW_PROXY_FID
 ^^^^^^^^^^^^^^^